AsurasDev/docusaurus-metanarrative/docs/srd.md

 If you remove a bean from the bag, plant it in dirt or sand, and then water it, the bean disappears as it produces an effect 1 minute later from the ground where it was planted.
 The GM can choose an effect from the following table or determine it randomly.

-#### Id100 Effect
+#### 1d100 Effect

 01 5d4 toadstools sprout.
 If a creature eats a toadstool, roll any die.
 On an odd roll, the eater must succeed on a DC 15 Constitution saving throw or take 5d6 Poison damage and have the Poisoned condition for 1 hour.
 On an even roll, the eater gains 5d6 Temporary Hit Points for 1 hour.

-02-10 A geyser erupts and spouts water, beer, mayonnaise, tea, vinegar, wine, or oil (GM's choice) 30 feet into the air for Id4 minutes.
+02-10 A geyser erupts and spouts water, beer, mayonnaise, tea, vinegar, wine, or oil (GM's choice) 30 feet into the air for 1d4 minutes.

-#### Id100 Effect
+#### 1d100 Effect

 II-20 A Treant sprouts.
 Roll any die.
 On an odd roll, the treant is Chaotic Evil.
 On an even roll, the treant is Chaotic Good.
 21-30 An animate but immobile stone statue in your likeness rises and makes verbal threats against you.
 If you leave it and others come near, it describes you as the most heinous of villains and directs the newcomers to find and attack you.
 If you are on the same plane of existence as the statue, it knows where you are.
 The statue becomes inanimate after 24 hours.
 31-40 A campfire with green flames springs forth and burns for 24 hours or until it is extinguished.
 41-50 Three Shrieker Fungi sprout.
-51-60 Id4 + 4 bright-pink toads crawl forth.
+51-60 1d4 + 4 bright-pink toads crawl forth.
 Whenever a toad is touched, it transforms into a Large or smaller monster of the GM's choice that acts in accordance with its alignment and nature.
 The monster remains for 1 minute, then disappears in a puff of bright-pink smoke.
 61-70 A hungry Bulette burrows up and attacks.
 71-80 A fruit tree grows.
-It has  $\text\{Id} 10 + 20$  fruit,  $\text\{Id} 8$  of which act as randomly determined portions.
+It has  $\text{1d} 10 + 20$  fruit,  $\text{1d} 8$  of which act as randomly determined portions.
 The tree vanishes after 1 hour.
 Picked fruit remains, retaining any magic for 30 days.
 81-90 A nest of  $1d4 + 3$  rainbow-colored eggs springs up.
 Any creature that eats an egg makes a DC 20 Constitution saving throw.
 On a successful save, a creature permanently increases its lowest ability score by 1, randomly choosing among equally low scores.
 On a failed save, the creature takes 10d6 Force damage from an internal explosion.
 91-95 A pyramid with a 60-foot-square base bursts upward.
 Inside is a burial chamber containing a Mummy, a Mummy Lord, or some other Undead of the GM's choice.
 Its sarcophagus contains treasure of the GM's choice.
 96-00 A giant beanstalk sprouts, growing to a height of the GM's choice.
 The top leads where the GM chooses, such as to a great view, a cloud giant's castle, or another plane of existence.